Infernal-Insights/LaBotBot/README.md

 will require HTTP Basic authentication.
 The dashboard binds to `127.0.0.1` by default.
 To expose it remotely, set `DASHBOARD_HOST` and `DASHBOARD_PORT` in your environment, e.g. `DASHBOARD_HOST=64.225.91.160`.
-For secure remote access, consider tunneling the port over SSH instead of exposing it directly.
+For secure remote access, run it behind an HTTPS proxy or tunnel the port over SSH instead of exposing it directly.
+The buyer bot log file is created with permissions `600` to keep its contents private.
 ## Scheduling

 The scripts can be scheduled with cron.
 While logged in as `labot`, add entries using `crontab -e`: